VAT Dubai

-Every VAT-registered business in the UAE must file periodic VAT returns with the Federal Tax Authority (FTA) through the EmaraTax portal.
-Whether you file monthly or quarterly, missing a deadline — even by one day — triggers automatic penalties starting at AED 1,000.
+UAE VAT return filing 2026 is mandatory for every VAT-registered business through the EmaraTax portal.
+Whether you file monthly or quarterly, missing a deadline, even by one day, triggers automatic penalties starting at AED 1,000.
 With the Q1 2026 filing deadline on April 28, 2026, now is the time to understand the process inside out.
+For a full overview of all FTA deadlines this year, see our UAE tax deadlines calendar for 2026.

-This guide walks you through every step of UAE VAT return filing in 2026 — from logging into EmaraTax to submitting VAT Form 201, calculating output and input tax, and avoiding the most common mistakes that trigger FTA penalties.
+This guide walks you through every step of UAE VAT return filing in 2026, from logging into EmaraTax to submitting VAT Form 201, calculating output and input tax, and avoiding the most common mistakes that trigger FTA penalties.

 What Is a UAE VAT Return?